ECTS credits

 - Recall of probability for physics,

-- Random walks and diffusion - Construction of fundamental equations,
+- Random walks and diffusion

 - Basic principles and microcanonical and canonical distributions,